Habit Stacking: How to Build New Habits by Piggy-Backing on Old Ones

 Frequently Asked Questions

 Habit stacking is a technique where you attach a new habit to an existing one using the formula: 'After I [CURRENT HABIT], I will [NEW HABIT].'
-It works because your brain already has strong neural pathways for the anchor habit.
+It works because your brain already has strong neural pathways for the anchor habit, and the new behavior inherits that cue strength.

-There's no fixed timeline, but stacked habits tend to automate faster than standalone ones because they inherit the cue strength of the anchor.
+There is no fixed timeline, but stacked habits tend to automate faster than standalone ones because they inherit the cue strength of the anchor.
 Expect a few weeks of conscious effort before the pair feels like a single behavior.
+University College London research puts the average for full automaticity at 66 days, with a range of 18 to 254 days.

 Ready to stop making excuses?